 All The Bottles.

 Now bottles can be quite a controversial topic when it comes to bottle feeding.
 Not just because some people will always choose the ‘name’ and or just have their own personal opinion, but more so ultimately and honestly, it’s sometimes not your choice.
 Sometimes, babies take matters and their mouths into their own hands and well, you may well end up end up buying and trying most bottles under the sun, with baby finally settling on a brand you’ve never heard of and or the cheapest!
 Yay!

 Like a lot of parents, for our first pregnancy, we settled on ‘trying’ the Tommee Tippee bottles.
 Our baby accepted them, however, he suffered a little with trapped wind, even after adding the likes of Infacol to his feeds.
 After research, we came across the Tommee Tippee Advanced Comfort bottles and thought, as most parents will at this point, let’s give it a try.
 Thankfully, again, they were accepted and seemed to help.

 With that in mind, they are a purchase we’ve made again this time around.
 They are a bit fiddly putting together, with the inner tube, but, if they work, they work.
 Happy baby, happy parents.

 So there we have it.
 My new baby shopping list.
-I hope it’s been an interesting read and maybe a little helpful to any first time or confused parents out there.
+I hope it’s been an interesting read and maybe a little help to any first time or confused parents out there.